tableau/webdataconnector/docs/wdc_faq.md

 you can submit questions and ask for help on the [Tableau developer community forums](https://community.tableau.com/community/developers/content).

-Tableau *does* provide support the WDC library and SDK though.
+Tableau *does* provide support for the WDC library and SDK though.
 If you find an issue with the WDC library, the simulator, or any of the developer samples, [submit an issue on Github](https://github.com/tableau/webdataconnector/issues).

 ### The global variables in my connector display as undefined.
 What's happening?